 3. Sources of Personal Data

-- Clients’ and Partners’ employees that provide their Personal Data to Adsquare to create their platform account as part of their contractual relationship.
+- Clients’ and Partners’ employees that provide their Personal Data to Adsquare to create their platform account as part of a contractual relationship.

 - Partners that collect and provide Adsquare with data, including Personal Data, to be used in our platforms.